Pelvic Organ Prolapse

 The meaning of prolapse is drooping or descending of organs.
 Pelvic organ prolapse is a condition in which there is drooping or prolapse of any of the organs located in the pelvic floor from their normal anatomical position.
 These organs include bladder, uterus, small bowel, rectum and vagina.
 During prolapse, these organs descend or droop into or out of the anus or vaginal canal.
 The female prolapse of different organs is referred to in the following ways:

 • Cystocele: It is the prolapse of the urinary bladder into your vagina.
 Cystocele, also called anterior prolapse occurs due to the weakening and stretching of the supportive tissue present between your vaginal wall and bladder.
-This allows the urinary bladder to protrude into your vagina.
-Cystocele is also referred to as a prolapsed bladder.
+This allows the urinary blad floor.
+In certain cases, the uterus may come out from the opening of the vagina.
+Risk factors for developing a prolapsed uterus are obesity, pregnancy, childbirth, and entering menopause.

 • Vaginal vault prolapse: It is the prolapse of your vagina.
 In this condition, the normal shape of the upper part of the vagina is lost and it drops down into your vaginal canal or even outside the vagina.
 Vaginal vault prolapse may occur along with a prolapsed uterus or after you have undergone a hysterectomy.
 It occurs due to the weakness of the vaginal and pelvic tissues and may occur in association with cystocele, urethrocele, Rectocele, and Enterocele.